Risk Management within DCU

 Unit Impact Assessment Guide

-The purpose of the guide is to assist Heads of Units in assessing and scoring a risk's impact at a unit level and should be referred to by Heads of Units when completing or updating their unit level risk register in each review cycle.
+The purpose of the Impact Assessment Guide is to assist Heads of Units in assessing and scoring a risk's impact at a unit level and should be referred to by Heads of Units when updating their respective Unit Level Risk Register in each review cycle.
 Separate criteria are used when assessing a risk's impact at a University level.
 The guide may be accessed at the link below.

 Risk Management Policy